wp-plugins/advanced-facebook-wall-widget/readme.txt

 == Installation ==

 Thanks for installing our Wordpress Plugin.
 In this article we'll describe how you can use our plugin perfectly.
-We are open with suggestions &amp; questions.
+We are open with suggestions & questions.
 So for anything please email us at - admin@connexapps.com

 After Installing the plugin first you have to went to Wordpress Widgets Page - From Right Sidebar Menu (Appearance :&gt;&gt; Widgets)

 Now Drag and Drop our Widget to your preferable widget area.

 You will find some configuration fields - Let's sort them out.
-<strong>1.
-Facebook ID:</strong> It can be your Short URL of facebook page like
+1. Facebook ID: It can be your Short URL of facebook page like

 Example: https://www.facebook.com/smashmag